 21, You're Legal!
 Drag Brunch

 In case you're looking for more of a daytime thing for your 21st birthday, you can't beat the Weekend Drag Brunch at Hamburger Mary’s in WeHo.
 After all, what goes better with bottomless mimosas and red velvet French toast than drag queens?
-Gorgeous performers bring dazzle and delight to your birthday party - frequently featuring live vocal powerhouse Vicki Vox, L.A.’s sassiest bio-queen Wendy Ho, and RuPaul's Drag Race favorites like Tammie Brown.
-Saturdays and Sundays at 11 a.m.
+On Saturdays and Sundays at 11 a.m. gorgeous performers bring dazzle and delight to your birthday party - frequently featuring live vocal powerhouse Vicki Vox, L.A.’s sassiest bio-queen Wendy Ho, and RuPaul's Drag Race favorites like Tammie Brown.
 Be sure to make a reservation, and/or arrive early to get a good seat.
 You can also make a reservation via their website.

 Looking for more fabulous drag queen events?
 We've got you, darling.